Chromatin is DNA and associated proteins.

 Cells that permanently leave the cycle

-Some cells remain permanently in G1.
+Some cells leave the cell cycle and enter a phase called G0.
 Examples: skeletal muscle, nerve cells

 Plants form a spindle apparatus as animals do but plants lack centrioles.

 Instead of furrowing, vesicles derived from the Golgi apparatus fuse at the equator to form a cell plate.
 The vesicles contain materials necessary to construct a cell wall between the cells.